trashdiscordbots/Bot-News/README.md

 # Trash Discord-Bots News
 Get News about us and our Bots!

+## New Performance Fix
+- We have temporary deactivated the NSFW-Spoiler function for NSFW Content due to performance problems.
+- we activate the feature, when a solution is found

 ## Issue with ye del command
 - the ye del command can be used by any user - we have disabled the command for all bots until we have a solution